pxheim/zettelkasten/workshop-residues-time-uncertainty-and-change-in-software-architecture.md

 An attractor is a state that a system tends to move towards.
 E.g. for a car, an attractor is standing still, moving, crashing, etc. Some happens more often than others.
 Attractors are therefore a subset of states a system can be in.

 How do you identify the different attractors.
 Random simulation.
+Ask business questions.
+What if competitor drops price, what if the eur loses value, etc. Each attractor will define a new residue.
+You get a bunch of them.
+How do you compress them into an architecture.

+If a residue survives in 4 attractors, you only need to identify one of the stressors that pushes the system into one of these attractors.

 > Would an attractor be emergent patterns in software architecture?
 A pattern?